 The Battle of Gettysburg & Gettysburg National Military Park

 The Battle of Gettysburg was fought over a 3-day period in 1863, from the 1st to the 3rd of July.
 With over 50,000 soldiers dead, wounded or missing, the battle involved the largest number of casualties of the entire 1861-1865 American Civil War.
 Indeed, more men fell during the Battle of Gettysburg than in any other battle on American soil before or since.
-Often described as the war’s turning point, the defeat of Robert E. Lee’s invading Confederate Army of Northern Virginia was a major victory for the Union’s Maj.
+The indisputable high-water mark for the Confederacy’s attempted rebellion and often described as the war’s turning point, the defeat of Robert E. Lee’s invading Confederate Army of Northern Virginia was a major victory for the Union’s Maj.
 Gen. George Meade’s Army of the Potomac, halting Lee’s invasion of the North.

 Last year we toured Vicksburg National Military Park in Mississippi.
 This year it was the turn of Gettysburg.
-The 1863 battlefield is today Gettysburg National Military Park.
+Set among a gorgeous swath of rolling hills and lush forest interspersed with hollows, rock formations and farmland, the 1863 battlefield is today Gettysburg National Military Park.
 Centred on the impressive Gettysburg National Military Park Museum and Visitor Centre where many of the park’s 43,000 American Civil War artifacts are displayed, the park protects and interprets the landscape of the 1863 battle; while the park encircles the town of Gettysburg, most of the park lies to its south.
 Brilliantly presented & managed by the National Park Service (I’ve said it before & I’ll say it again – the Americans really do honour their dead in a way no other nation does), the park can be explored via a range of Visitor Centre tours and/or free ranger-led hikes, walks and talks that explore key moments and locations on the Gettysburg battlefield.
 Most, however, explore the 8-square-mile park via the park’s 24-mile Self-Guiding Auto Tour, driving between numbered stops and around hundreds of ridges, fences, rocks, sentry posts, statues, placards, cannons, overlooks & memorials to the fallen.

 – Edward Everett to President Abraham Lincoln after Lincoln’s delivery of the Gettysburg Address in the Soldiers’ National Cemetery, Gettysburg.
 November 19, 1863.